Funding opportunity

 The CREATE program offers two streams: regular and international.

-To apply to the international stream, Canadian candidates should follow these steps:
+To apply to the international stream, Canadian candidates should note the following:

-- Since the DFG International Research Training Groups (IRTG) process requires more time than the NSERC application process, researchers in Germany must start by submitting a pre-proposal to the DFG
+- As the DFG International Research Training Groups (IRTG) process requires more time than the NSERC application process, researchers in Germany must start by submitting a pre-proposal to the DFG.

-- International stream proposals are excluded from the lead university’s allotment of LOI proposals that can proceed to the application stage
+- International stream proposals are excluded from the lead university’s allotment of LOI proposals.

-- Proposals will be evaluated through the agencies’ (NSERC and DFG) respective peer review processes.
-The CREATE application should stand alone and contain all the necessary details about the Canadian side of the collaboration
+- Proposals will be evaluated through NSERC and DFG respective peer review processes.
+The CREATE application should stand alone and contain all the necessary details about the Canadian side of the collaboration.

 - DFG IRTG/NSERC CREATE proposals will only be funded if both are successful in their individual competitions

-- If funded, the duration of the CREATE grant can be extended to match the partner DFG IRTG grant, which is nine years, but the total NSERC CREATE grant value remains $1.65 million
+- If funded, the duration of the CREATE grant can be extended to match the duration of the partner DFG IRTG grant, which is nine years; if extended, the total NSERC CREATE grant value remains $1.65 million.

 - The same company can host internships and have a representative on the

 Program Committee , as long as the representative does not directly benefit from the internships.
-Applicants are encouraged to consider Mitacs programs to assist in meeting the mobility requirements - Due to conflict-of-interest considerations, trainee internships at companies owned wholly or in part by the applicant or by a co-applicant are prohibited.
-Though, trainees are permitted to conduct internships at companies owned wholly or in part by a collaborator
+Applicants are encouraged to consider Mitacs programs to assist in meeting the mobility requirements. - Due to conflict-of-interest considerations, trainee internships at companies owned wholly or in part by the applicant or by a co-applicant are prohibited.
+However, trainees are permitted to conduct internships at companies owned wholly or in part by a collaborator.

 Larger institutions are encouraged to collaborate with small- and medium-sized institutions.
 All universities that will be involved in the application must have at least one co-applicant listed in the proposal.
-This ensures access to CREATE funds for all students/fellows involved at that university.
-The funds will be administered by the co-applicant on behalf of all the students/fellows, whether they are under the co-applicant’s direct supervision or not.
+This ensures access to CREATE funds for all students and postdoctoral researchers involved at that university.
+The funds will be administered by the co-applicant on behalf of all the students and postdoctoral researchers, whether they are under the co-applicant’s direct supervision or not.

 The following conditions apply to all applications:

-- Only trainees supervised by the applicant, co-applicants or collaborators at one of the grantee institutions are eligible for CREATE stipends and expenses
+- Only trainees supervised by the applicant, co-applicants or collaborators at an applicant or co-applicant institution are eligible for CREATE stipends and expenses.

-- Up to 30% of the co-applicant team can be from non-NSE areas covered under the umbrella of CIHR and SSHRC
+- Up to 30% of the co-applicant team may be from non-NSE areas covered under the umbrella of CIHR and SSHRC

-- Applicants submitting a proposal at the interdisciplinary frontiers of the granting agencies may be required to justify why NSERC is the most
+- Applicants submitting a proposal at the interdisciplinary frontiers of CIHR and SSHRC may be required to justify why NSERC is the most

-- Applicants submitting a proposal at the interdisciplinary frontiers of the granting agencies may be required to justify why NSERC is the most
+- Applicants submitting a proposal at the interdisciplinary frontiers of CIHR and SSHRC may be required to justify why NSERC is the most

-- The focus should be on new training initiatives; for example, CREATE initiatives cannot be renewed nor duplicated, and a new proposal must be different in theme, approaches to training, and applicant team from previous grants
+- The focus should be on new training initiatives; for example, CREATE initiatives cannot be renewed or duplicated, and a new proposal must be different in theme, approaches to training, and applicant team from previous grants.

-GSAP secure site to verify your university’s allotment of LOIs that can proceed to the application stage
+GSAP secure site to verify your university’s allotment of LOIs that can proceed to the application stage.- If an institution submits more LOIs than its allotment, their LOIs will be adjudicated to determine which will advance to the application stage.

 Funding of $150,000 in the first year (± $50,000) and $300,000 (± $50,000) annually for up to five subsequent years will be provided by NSERC for up to $1.65 million over six years.
 It is expected that funds will be spent on an annual basis.
 The grantee will be able to choose either an April or a September start.
 Note that there is no automatic extension for the use of funds, and renewal of funding beyond six years is not possible.